ethereum-attestation-service/eas-docs-site/docs/zk--playbook/quickstart.md

 ## Signature Verification (EIP-712)
 The toolkit uses EIP-712 to verify the signature on each offchain attestation.
 The SP1 program ensures:
 - The signer matches the attester
-- The attestation hasn’t been tampered with
+- The attestation hasn't been tampered with
 - Domain-specific separation is preserved

 This is what makes your ZK proof verifiably tied to a real EAS attestation.